nirus/Angular-Route-Injector/README.md

 ## Documentation and Support:

-I will be glad to get the suggesstion or improvements on this framework.
+I am glad to get the suggesstion or improvements on this framework.
+I welcome developers to add functionality, make this as a rich plugin with plethora of features.

+Raise a question on stackoverflow and mail me the link or raise a issue on github.

-For more info on this projec
+For detailed documentation on this project

+> Visit:

 ## Thanks to